-A fun way to explore Philadelphia’s culinary scene is to take a food tour.
-StrEATS of Philly will take you through the Italian Market and along appetizing East Passyunk Avenue in South Philadelphia, while Taste of Philly Food Tours specialize in sharing the history and the menus of Reading Terminal Market.
+Explore Philadelphia’s culinary scene by taking a food tour.
+StrEATS of Philly will take you through the Italian Market and along East Passyunk Avenue in South Philadelphia.
+Taste of Philly Food Tours specializes in sharing the history and the menus of Reading Terminal Market.